-- Daily, weekly and/or monthly monitoring reports on the situation on the ground, reports on people in need and the reach of the response and progress and final report as agreed with the supervisor. - Rapid and regular updates on the progress, especially input to Humanitarian Situation Reports and data requests is essential and critical. - Regular discussions will be held face-to-face and virtually, and the consultant is expected to stay in touch via telephone, emails, and other online platforms.
+- Daily, weekly and/or monthly monitoring reports on the situation on the ground, reports on people in need and the reach of the response and progress and final report as agreed with the supervisor. - Rapid and regular updates on progress, especially inputs to Humanitarian Situation Reports and data requests, will be essential. - Regular discussions will be held face-to-face and virtually, and the consultant is expected to stay in touch via telephone, emails, and other online platforms.